xiegeo/modbusone/README.md

 Compatibility with a wide range of serial hardware/drivers. (good)

-Compatibility with existing Modbus environments. (good)
+Compatibility with existing Modbus environments, including non-compliance and extensions. (good)

 Recover from transmission errors and timeouts, to work continuously unattended. (good)

 Better test coverage that also tests error conditions. (todo)

 Fuzz testing. (todo)

 ## Failover mode

+TLDR: do not use.

 Failover has landed in v0.2.0, but it should be considered less stable than the other parts.